buckleyc/WifiPhisher/README.md

 ## To-Do List
 - [ ] Add a channel tracking functionality (some ap may switch channel)
 - [ ] Add a handshake capture and basic aircrack implementation to check user input password
-- [ ] Add a telegram/email notification when password is succesfully stealed
+- [ ] Add a telegram/email notification when password is succesfully stolen

 # WifiPhisher for ESP32